What’s the deal with Mike Donlin and rarity?

 Mike Donlin is a name that most modern collectors probably aren’t familiar with.
 But if you collect pre-war cards, you’ve likely come across it.
 That’s particularly true if you happen to be a set collector.

 Despite being in relative obscurity these days, Donlin was not a common player.
+His cards are generally considered to be commons but he was a very good player.
 In fact, he was probably one of the more underrated players in the pre-war era.
 Donlin played a total of 12 years in the league and compiled a career .333 batting average.
 That remarkable average is actually 28th all-time in the major leagues.
 Donlin hit for a higher average than guys like Stan Musial, Rod Carew, Honus Wagner, Jimmie Foxx, Joe DiMaggio, Mickey Cochrane, Zack Wheat, Hank Greenberg, Ichiro Suzuki, Johnny Mize, and many other household names across many generations.

 Only once did he hit under .300 and in 1905, he led the league in runs scored.
 He was also a pretty good power hitter.
 His ten home runs as a second-year player, for example, were third in the National League that year.
 He finished in the top four in home runs four different seasons (1900, 1903, 1905, and 1908).
 He may not be a Hall of Fame player but he was very good.